mcgillij/mcgillij.dev/content/godot-vs-python.rst

 GDScript from a Python Dev's point of view
 ==========================================

-Learning curve coming in from having done many years of Python Dev, syntactically the language "looks" very similar, there's very little visual differences when looking at the code.
+Learning curve coming in from having done many years of Python Dev, syntactically the language "looks" quite similar, there's little visual differences when looking at the code.
+I find myself not really having to context switch much when reading Python or GDScript code which is nice.

 Whitespace:
 ***********